 The Council as a whole or groups within the Council may collaborate on initiatives such submissions on legislation and industry regulations, shared research, development of sector standards and potentially the development of a national brand based on a commercial cooperative and common products.

-- Has at least three years experience in commercial aspects of the legal cannabis industry in New Zealand (including Industrial Hemp); or a License to Cultivate a Prohibited Plant (Medicinal Cannabis), a License to Deal in Controlled Drugs; and/or a License to Manufacture Medicines;
+- have at least three years experience in commercial aspects of the legal cannabis industry in New Zealand (including Industrial Hemp); or a License to Cultivate a Prohibited Plant (Medicinal Cannabis), a License to Possess Controlled Drugs; a License to Deal in Controlled Drugs; and/or a License to Manufacture Medicines; and

-- provides a direct benefit to New Zealand communities.
+- provide a direct net benefit to New Zealand communities.

 Associate membership is open to any company, organisation or individual that does not meet the full membership criteria or does not wish to be a full member – this may include new companies, government agencies, Crown Research Institutes and academics.